hjkgrp/starter-hugo-research-group/content/post/2011-11-15-calculating-hubbard-u-periodic-systems/index.md

 ---
-title: Calculating Hubbard U for periodic systems
+title: "Calculating Hubbard U for periodic systems"
 subtitle:

 # Summary for listings and search engines